greird/the-release-note/README.md

 Clone, fork or download this repository.

-Install all dependencies with `pip3 install -r requierements.txt`.
+Install all dependencies with `pip3 install -r requirements.txt`.

 Create api.env file with the following information.
 ```env